worktheclock/replit.github.io/repls/audio.md

 {
 	"ID": 1, // The id of the source
-	"Volume": 1, // The volume for the source to be played at "Paused": false, // Wether the file is paused or not.
+	"Volume": 1, // The volume for the source to be played at "Paused": false, // Whether the file is paused or not.
-	"DoesLoop": false, // Wether the file should be repeated or not.
+	"DoesLoop": false, // Whether the file should be repeated or not.
 	"LoopCount": -1 // How many times to repeat the file.
 Set to a negative value to create an endless loop.
 }
 ```